jacobandreas/blog/_posts/2016-02-18-monference.md

 to think of neural networks as hopelessly entangled model--inference pairs.
 "Model--inference pair" is a mouthful, and there doesn't seem to be good existing shorthand, so I will henceforth refer to such objects as "monferences".
-My claim is that we should think of a neural network is an example of a monference.
+My claim is that we should think of a neural network as an example of a monference.
 (An implementation of the Viterbi algorithm, equipped with the parameters of some _fixed_ HMM, is also a monference.)